EMcNugget/ADS-B-Military-Analytics/README.md

 ATTENTION: All information here is public.
 All you need a valid API key for the ADSB Exchange API at the moment while everything is still in early development.
 When the project gets deployed to the web in the future this will no longer be a requirement.

-Current stack is Python, MongoDB, and Google Cloud(WIP)
+FOR DEVELOPERS

-**Current tasks:**
+The current stack is as follows:

--Migrating to Pandas for data processing versus vanillia python **DONE**
+Python(Flask), MongoDB, Google Cloud(WIP)

--Docker, makefile, etc to prevent the "It works on my machine" issue
+Typescript, React, Vite, Firebase, vanilla CSS for now, I'm not too sure about using Tailwind or PostCSS, may or may not use it in the future

--Flask REST API
+**Current tasks**

-**Known bugs:**
+Working on deployment and fixing bugs

-No known bugs that don't have to do with incompletion of a piece of code.
+Creating an Electron app